 The Best Classroom Emergency Supplies

-For every school district across the country, school safety should be a priority.
+For every school district across the country, meeting and maintaining school safety requirements should be a priority.
 Identifying the best classroom emergency supplies is the beginning of protecting students, staff, and visitors in the unfortunate event of a security breach.
 Lockdown shades, barricades, and comprehensive classroom emergency supply kits are among the most critical items to include within your school system.

 Classroom lockdown shades should be simple to install, fast to deploy, and effective to protect.
 While shopping for lockdown shades, consider a few critical factors: